deb-src-control(5) — Linux manual page

 Build-Depends: package-list

-A list of packages that need to be installed and configured
+A list of packages that need to be installed and configured to

-dependent or independent packages and source packages.
+independent packages and source packages.
+Including a

-same effect as including it in both Build-Depends-Arch and
+as including it in both Build-Depends-Arch and

 Build-Depends-Indep, because the dependency also needs to be